 All positive reinforcement trainers have heard people say: ‘Training horses with food rewards makes them pushy’.
-Some people even state ‘dangerous‘ instead of pushy.
-Maybe you have said it yourself before you started using positive reinforcement (+R) to train your horse.
+Some people even state horses become ‘dangerous‘ instead of pushy.
+Maybe you have said it yourself before you started using positive reinforcement (+R) to train your horse… Is your horse mugging you?
+Here’s how you can solve it!

 You get what you reinforce